The Very Best Of (Eagles album): Artwork

 The artwork for the cover, a horse skull with feathers, is by Boyd Elder.
 Elder also produced the skull artwork for the Eagles' 1975 album One of These Nights and their compilation album Their Greatest Hits (1971–1975).

 Commercial performance

 The album debuted on the Billboard 200 on November 8, 2003, at number 3, with 162,000 copies sold.
 It spent 62 weeks on the chart.
 The album was certified and awarded gold, platinum, and double platinum records by the RIAA on December 17, 2003, and on December 13, 2004, it achieved triple platinum status.
 The album has sold over 5 million units in the United States.

 As of December 2007, it has spent over 325 weeks in the Irish Album Charts, effectively not having left the chart since its release.
-In the UK the album (as The Complete Greatest Hits) entered the charts on November 1, 2003, at its initial number 27 peak position, the album did however re-enter the charts in June 2006 when it peaked at number 9 on the UK Albums Chart.
+In the UK the album (as The Complete Greatest Hits) entered the charts on November 1, 2003, at its initial number 27 peak position, re-entering the charts in June 2006 when it peaked at number 9 on the UK Albums Chart.